Dr Stacey Hynd

 I am part of the Global Humanitarianism Research Academy with the University of Mainz and the International Committee of the Red Cross: http://ghra.ieg-mainz.de/.
 I am also a member of the Leverhulme-funded 'Understanding Insurgencies' research network across Exeter, Oxford, Warwick, Glasgow, CNRS Paris, Quebec, and KITLV Leiden. http://understandinginsurgencies.exeter.ac.uk/

+I am the College of Humanities Director of Postgraduate Research.
 I am a very keen PhD supervisor and am happy to supervise students in the fields of African history and imperial/global history, and in particular those with an interest in the following areas:

 - histories of colonial law